 Texas property insurance companies know that Texas law is extremely limiting when it comes to premises liability claims.
 Without solid evidence to show that the defendant knew or should have known of the condition causing the harm, most premises liability cases are lost before they get to the trial stage.
 Many injured people assume that just because they were hurt on another’s land they have a valid claim.

 Because of this, they rush into settlement negotiations and are surprised to find their claims are denied.
 Worse, insurance companies may twist their interpretations of the case in an attempt to take advantage of unwary plaintiffs.
 A Frisco premises liability lawyer can protect you from this unfortunate fate by working up the fault portion of the case aggressively, many of these cases can be successfully prosecuted.

 Your attorney can understand how the law works, and the responsibilities of all types of property owners.
 Private property owners, especially businesses, tend to have an intimate knowledge of their land.
 If needed and applicable, your lawyer can gather evidence supporting a claim that the property owners were aware of hazards and yet did nothing to fix them.
-Armed with this knowledge, a Frisco premises liability attorney can fight for you.
+Contact a Frisco premises liability attorney who could fight for you.